United Reformed Church: United Reformed Church Youth

 URC Youth is for young people aged 11–25.
 Formed in 1974, with the name the Fellowship of United Reformed Youth (FURY), it is led by URC Youth Executive who plan the annual Youth Assembly.
 The Youth Executive comprises a representative from each Synod, and several other members such as the Moderator and Moderator-Elect.

-Reform magazine
+Reformed magazine

 The United Reformed Church has published Reform magazine since 1972, as a forum for "News, comment, inspiration debate".
 A digital edition of the magazine, accessed through an app or online, was launched in April 2015.
 Reform was called "a prophetic voice" by the theologian Robert Beckford in 2013.